SadPandaStudios/AssetBundleManager/README.md

 ### StreamingAssets
 ABM supports pre-caching your bundles with the use of the StreamingAssets folder in Unity.
-Once your bundles are build you can copy the manifest and any number of bundles to the `StreamingAsests\PLATFORM` folder in your project.
+Once your bundles are built you can copy the manifest and any number of bundles to the `StreamingAsests\PLATFORM` folder in your project.
 For example if you wanted to pre-cache the `SomeBundle` iOS bundles you would have a structure like:

 ```
 PROJECT